Those blue eyes are striking, and it’s natural to wonder if they mean something is wrong.

 Merle Gene

-When you see a dog having white patches of fur around the face and body or a partially or entirely pink colored nose, know that it’s due to the effect of the Merle gene.
+Certain breeds naturally carry blue eyes because of the merle gene.
+When you see a dog with white patches of fur on the face and body, or a partially or entirely pink nose, the merle gene is usually behind it.

 Below are the specific breeds that have the Merle gene in them, and they act as carriers: